-- Nextleaf has patented cannabis extraction technology, which is both scalable and repeatable
+- Patented cannabis extraction technology, which is both scalable and repeatable

 - Sees ample supply of low-quality cannabis and hemp biomass and a lack of extraction and processing capacity

 - Has won 51 patents for its high-purity extraction/distillation methods for vapes, edibles, and beverages

 Nextleaf Solutions Ltd (CSE:OILS) (OTCMKTS:OILFF) is a cannabis-extraction-technology company that has a patented process for the commercial-scale production of high-quality cannabinoid distillate, the precursor to every cannabis-infused products.

 In short, the British Columbia-based company is bridging the gap from soil to oil, a reflection of its technology, which allows for low-quality, dried cannabis biomass to be processed into a high-purity distilled oil.
 A front-runner in the extraction space, Nextleaf is also getting into infused beverages and edibles.

 The fact is that there is an ample supply of low-quality cannabis and hemp biomass - but there is a lack of extraction and processing capacity in the industry.
 Nextleaf is developing intellectual property around converting the cannabis plant into infused products through a scalable, repeatable process.

 Nextleaf focuses on a premium distillate and believes the secret to producing standardized and impurity-free cannabis extracts is in the purification and refinement steps, which go above and beyond the typical crude extraction.
 Its highly concentrated THC or CBD distillate is odorless, tasteless, and standardized for potency.